 What is the process after I register a team?

-We accept new teams based on the main drivers’ original sign up date (place in the queue) so it’s fair to everyone.
+We accept new teams based on the main drivers original sign up date (place in the queue) so it’s fair to everyone.

 First we accept teams & send an acceptance email, that’s when some paperwork needs to be sent to us and the registration fee is paid.
-When we have both of those, we confirm your team & send a confirmation email.
-That’s when you can set up your We Give fundraising page, a Welcome Pack from Cancer Council is then posted to both drivers, that’s when you can get started on fundraising.
+When we have both of those, we confirm your team & send you a confirmation email.
+That’s when you set up your We Give fundraising page, then a Welcome Pack from Cancer Council is posted to both drivers, that’s when you can get started on fundraising.

 How soon does $625 team registration fee have to be paid?

 On acceptance of your place you have to pay this.
 We cannot confirm your place without it.